 Is your whole house fan not working?
-The capacitor might need urgent replacing.
+The capacitor might need urgent replacement.
 Here are all 6 known causes & fixes.

-Ever since they were invented, whole house fans have become the standard alternative to AC units when it comes to household cooling solutions.
+Ever since whole house fans were invented, they’ve become the standard alternative to AC units when it comes to household cooling solutions.

-Unless you have any kind of restriction (such as someone living in the attic), there’s virtually no reason to opt against owning one of them.
+Unless you have any restrictions (such as someone living in the attic), there’s virtually no reason not to opt for owning a whole house fan.
 Especially considering the sky-high electric rates these days.

-Whatever the case may be, one thing’s for sure, you need to find a way to fix this as soon as possible; however, in order to do it, you need to know exactly what to be looking for.
+Whatever the case, one thing’s for sure: you need to find a way to fix the problem as soon as possible; however, to do it, you must know exactly what to look for.

-Here are 6 reasons why your whole house fan might not be working:
+Here are 6 reasons why your whole house fan is not working:

 #1 A Broken Motor